Museums & Galleries

 Montana Modern Fine Art

-In downtown Kalispell are two art co-ops both located in lovingly preserved early 1900’s building.
+In downtown Kalispell are two art co-ops both located in lovingly preserved early 1900’s buildings.
 Showcasing the work of modern-day artists, craftsmen and makers, Sassafras and Paint, Metal & Mud specialize in local-made fine art, apparel, jewelry, furniture, photography, jams, soaps and other treasures, ensuring you leave with your own piece of Montana.